 (b) who has resided in the United Kingdom for a period of not less than one year immediately preceding the time when the services are provided, whether or not immediately prior to the completion of one years’ residence as aforesaid, charges under these Regulations may have been made in respect of services provided as part of the same course of treatment;

 So my client was not, in fact, liable for the invoice that had been issued in a bid to refuse her.
 She was in Scotland and her husband had been resident in the UK for at least one year prior to the treatment.
 (It didn’t matter that he was British, incidentally – residence trumps nationality here.)

-In England and Wales, my client would have been liable to pay and could have been refused
+In England, my client would have been liable to pay and could have been refused

 What surprised me somewhat was that had she been in England, the Home Office would have been correct to say that she ought to have been charged a fee.